signalfx/signalfx-agent/docs/filtering.md

 This document only applies to users who are running Smart Agent version 4.7.0 or higher.

-If you are running any version of the Smart Agent lower than 4.7.0, see [Legacy Filtering](legacy-filtering.md).
+If you are running a previous version of the Smart Agent, see [Legacy Filtering](legacy-filtering.md).

 ## Overview